kmiller720/yajb/chapters/Chapter_1.md

 ##Boxes and Instructions

 The way that I like to think about how we talk to our worker is through boxes of information and instructions on what to do with that information.
 For instance, let's suppose that I wanted to tell my worker to follow a map to a location.
 We can think of a box holding the `map`, some sort of information that we as a human call a map but to our worker it is just a piece of paper in a box that he knows the location of inside of his warehouse.
 We then have a list of instructions that tell the worker how to follow the map and tell him *"follow these instructions and when I use the word* `map` *I am pointing at the box holding the information that you need."* But how do we tell the worker what the map is or what the instructions are?
 Let's start coding.

+> Coder Break:
+>
+A worker with boxes and instructions is the basic metaphor that I use to understand and explain the inner workings of our computer.
+This metaphor works for me and is an easy enough way to explain some confusing concepts about logic and computer science.
+However, if this metaphor doesn't work for you, start making your own!
+>
+The most important thing we can do as developers is to have a base model for how our computer works, one that we update each time we learn some new information.
+As you read through this book, take each thing you learn and see how it affects the model you have built in your head.
+Does this new information fit nicely into the way you thought the computer worked?
+If not, spend time figuring out why, finding the edges of your model, the leaks in your metaphor, before you move onto a new concept.
+It will pay back in droves later.

 ##Introduction to the Console